 Even complete plans need to be customized.
 Your state, city, and lot are unique.
 You may also want a few changes to suit your lifestyle.
-You’ll need to hire a professional designer or architect to handle the design changes.
+You’ll need to hire a professional designer to handle the design changes.

 Should you hire an independent designer or an ADU company?

 There are independent designers who will create a design for you.
 They may also help with getting permits and introduce you to a general contractor.
 To find the right designer, you can search online or ask around for recommendations.

 If you’d like help finding a quality designer, talk with a design and construction company like New Avenue Homes.
 New Avenue has a network of vetted, experienced professionals and will introduce you to a designer that’s ideal for your job.
 (Plus, when it’s time for construction, you can take advantage of that network to hire the right contractors and the best project manager.
 You’ll also be able to manage every aspect of your project in one place.)

 Once you have a candidate, ask for a meeting so you can see their portfolio and discuss your project.
 The designer may charge for this initial meeting.
 If they do, you should come away with something useful such as the designer’s professional recommendations and an understanding of the permitting process.

 A word of advice: Get a full design proposal, not a free estimate.
 That will give you accurate design costs and an opportunity to make sure your designer is a good fit.